Hey there blurb-lovers! Welcome to Copywriting 101, a short entry-level series devised to demystify the world of copywriting.

 4. When you hire a copywriter, how does it work?

-Usually it begins in earnest with the brief.
+It starts with soft marketing, or some googling on your part.
+But it begins in earnest with the brief – and after you’ve paid at least 50% of their fee.
 Every briefing process is slightly different, but if you engage a copywriter it is worth your time and effort to give your copywriter a good brief.
 It’s a solid foundation which allows both of you to move forward to copywriting greatness.

 Read through the terms and conditions, and read them properly because if you agree to them, they set the ‘rules’ from which you and the copywriter work.